Astroparticle physics: Open questions

 One main task for the future of the field is simply to thoroughly define itself beyond working definitions and clearly differentiate itself from astrophysics and other related topics.

 Current unsolved problems for the field of astroparticle physics include characterization of dark matter and dark energy.
 Observations of the orbital velocities of stars in the Milky Way and other galaxies starting with Walter Baade and Fritz Zwicky in the 1930s, along with observed velocities of galaxies in galactic clusters, found motion far exceeding the energy density of the visible matter needed to account for their dynamics.
 Since the early nineties some candidates have been found to partially explain some of the missing dark matter, but they are nowhere near sufficient to offer a full explanation.
 The finding of an accelerating universe suggests that a large part of the missing dark matter is stored as dark energy in a dynamical vacuum.

 Another question for astroparticle physicists is why is there so much more matter than antimatter in the universe today.
 Baryogenesis is the term for the hypothetical processes that produced the unequal numbers of baryons and antibaryons in the early universe, which is why the universe is made of matter today, and not antimatter.

 Experimental facilities

 The rapid development of this field has led to the design of new types of infrastructure.
 In underground laboratories or with specially designed telescopes, antennas and satellite experiments, astroparticle physicists employ new detection methods to observe a wide range of cosmic particles including neutrinos, gamma rays and cosmic rays at the highest energies.
 They are also searching for dark matter and gravitational waves.
 Experimental particle physicists are limited by the technology of their terrestrial accelerators, which are only able to produce a small fraction of the energies found in nature.

-Facilities, experiments and laboratories involved in astroparticle physics include:
+The following is an incomplete list of laboratories and experiments in astroparticle physics.

+Underground laboratories

+These facilities are located deep underground, to shield very sensitive experiments from cosmic rays that would otherwise preclude the observation of very rare phenomena.